 The number of courses taken at one time largely depends on your available free time.
-In an effort to ensure students are positioned for success, Excelsior does limit the number of credits one can register for at any given time (undergraduates 16 credits; graduate students 12 credits).
+To ensure students are positioned for success, Excelsior does limit the number of credits one can register for at any given time.
 We suggest you make a course load decision based upon a realistic assessment of the amount of time you can devote to your studies.
 If you are enrolled in an Excelsior program, your academic advisor can assist you in developing a plan.
-Servicemembers should consult a military education counselor or education services officer (ESO).

 Yes.
-Excelsior College recognizes college-level courses completed at other regionally accredited colleges and universities, as well as appropriate military experience.
-Contact your military consultant or our Center for Military Education at email@example.com for evaluation.
+Excelsior College recognizes college-level courses completed at other accredited colleges and universities, as well as appropriate military experience.
+Contact your military consultant or our Center for Military and Veteran Education at email@example.com for an unofficial review.
 Academic advisors evaluate student transcripts from other colleges and universities during the evaluation process, and there is no limit on the number of transfer credits accepted.
 Credits transferred must apply to specific degree requirements.

 All students enrolled in a degree program are assigned a team of academic advisors to assist with the development of their degree roadmaps upon completion of the initial evaluation.
 You will be able to communicate with the advisors on your advising team via telephone, email, fax, and Message Center.
-Military Academic Advisors are also available to answer military-related questions.
+Military Academic Advisors are also available to answer military and veteran-related questions.

 Yes.
+Undergraduate courses can be covered 100% by military tuition assistance (TA).
 For more information about tuition assistance for your branch, contact your Education Center or military education counselor.